goonix/presentation-msstateofmind/slides.md

 1. Although the cause is unknown and there isn't currently a cure, new therapies are being developed that help reduce and stave off the progression in some cases.
 But a true cure is at least 10 - 15 years off.
 2. Finish out with:
    1. I'd like to leave you with two thoughts:
-      1. MS is an invisible disease.
-You don't see it, so you can't tell if someone has it
+      1. Remember, MS is an invisible disease.
+You don't see it, so you can't tell if someone has it.
+We never know what someone else carries in the life.
       2. Gratefully, we're defined not by the difficulties we encounter in life, but how we respond to them - what we do with them.
+> "You are not defined by your past, your struggles, or your circumstances.
+You are defined by your strength, your kindness, and your ability to overcome.
+Keep pushing forward, and know that you are never alone."
+> - Lynda Dodds (Against All Odds)

 ---